 On some systems this circuit board also manages the charging of the battery.
 The board then routes the battery power to the engine's control system, such as a DCC decoder, for example.
 The control system is the one that actually receives the instructions from the throttle that you control.
 The control system is responsible for sending a voltage to the motor (to control its speed and direction), and may also control the onboard lights and/or sound.

 So, the internal battery simply replaces the purpose of powered rails on your layout.
 Some systems support re-charging the internal lithium-polymer battery via the wheels, some require an external charger, and some systems require you to remove the battery for it to be charged.
 There are plusses and minuses to each of these solutions.
+Let's look at those.

 The big plus with this approach is that you do not need to touch the engine to charge the internal battery.
 You can have a section of your layout (or all of your layout, if you have an existing system in place already) that has some power applied to the rail (can be AC, DC, or DCC).
 Assuming that the rails of that section are clean, and that the wheels of your locomotive are clean, as soon as the engine enters that powered section of track, the internal system will start to charge the batteries.

 The minus of this approach is that you have to have a section of track that is powered, and it requires an internal circuit board that can manage the battery's state.
-If your battery is completely drained, you will have to wait some time before it can be run again.
+If your battery is completely drained, you will have to wait some time before the engine can be run again.
 In the extremely unlikely scenario of your battery being overcharged, the battery's expansion could cause internal damage to the locomotive.

 This may eliminate the need for some internal space that the charging system's electronics needs.
 Also, you can have absolutely no power to any portion of your layout at all.
 You also do not need to worry about the cleanliness of your rail and your locomotive's wheels, nor would you have to have the wheel power pick-ups be there and be functional.

 The biggest minus of this solution is that you have to deal with the plug.
-It could be hidden in a hatch that you manually open, or it would have to dangle off of the engine somewhere.
+It could be hidden in a hatch that you manually open, or it would have to dangle out of the engine somewhere.
 This may be unsightly.
 Also, you will need to handle your locomotive a bit.
 If your battery is completely drained, you will have to wait some time before it can be run again.
 In the extremely unlikely scenario of your battery being overcharged, the battery's expansion could cause internal damage to the locomotive.

 The biggest minus of this solution is that you have to really handle your locomotive, maybe even remove its shell.
 When a plug can be installed to quickly disconnect the battery, it may still take some time to open it all up.
 G-gauge locomotives that use battery power use this approach, but they generally have a large hatch at the top of the locomotive that provides full access to the battery, but that may be harder to create in our indoor models.